 5.62.
-[New para.]
-Some facilities or activities may result in the external exposure of the public located in the close vicinity through direct gamma irradiation and, in some cases, sky scattered gamma ray radiation (sky-shine).
-For instance, from sources stored in the facility (i. e. from spent fuel or radioactive waste storages), from sources used in the facility or activity (i.e. from industrial irradiators) and from components of the facility like nuclear reactors coolant or steam systems).
-When direct irradiation influences the exposure conditions of the representative person, this dose should be estimated and added to the doses due to the radioactive discharges.
+In sSome facilities or activities radiation sources can contribute to may result in the external exposure of members of the public located in the close vicinity through direct gamma irradiation and, in some cases, sky scattered gamma ray radiation (sky-shine).
+Examples areFor instance, from sources stored in the facility (i. e. from spent fuel or radioactive waste storages), from sources used in the facility or activity (i.e. from industrial irradiators) and from components of the facility (like nuclear reactors or coolant or steam systems).
+When direct irradiation influences the exposure conditions of the representative person, this the resulting doses should be estimated and taken into account when setting discharge limits on added to the doses due to the radioactive discharges, so that the established dose criteria is not exceeded.